 What is Metal Fabrication?

 Metal fabrication is a manufacturing process used to shape metal into parts or end products.
-We use a number of techniques to shape sheet metal into a part or good.
+Most people think of welding when they hear metal fabrication, but welding is just one process metal fabricators use.
+We use several techniques to shape sheet metal into a part or good.

 Some examples of products made with metal fabrication include: